Iverson's Gorge Cabin, seen in "Billy the Kid in Texas" (1940)

 The Wall was eventually destroyed — and with it, Potato Rock — to make way for condo development, and some of those condos now occupy the space where Gorge Cabin once stood.

 clicking here.
 Jerry mentions that the origin of this shot is unknown, but he notes that it's probably from the 1943 Columbia serial "Batman."
 (More about that below.)
-We know it's a production of the 1940s, as that's the time period when the cabin was in place and included the smaller extension toward the left.
+We know it's a production of the early 1940s, as that's the time period when the cabin was in place and included the smaller extension toward the left.
 You'll notice that the angle of this shot is different from the shot at the top of this post, and therefore the background scenery is different.
 Directly above the cabin is the Devil's Doorway cluster, and in the background is Cactus Hill.
 If you have a sharp eye you may also notice that the roofline on the small extension toward the left of the cabin is different between this shot and the 1940 shot at the top of this post.
 I'll get into that in more detail below.